 Shipping causes more negative issues on an order than anything else, and that is the main differentiating point between companies who are shipping you the same product.

 Let me give you a clear example.
-Two companies sell you this nice desk from Euro Style:
+Two companies sell you this beautiful circular meeting table from Euro Style:

 Company A (not us) ships to you with the cheapest freight option (we'd like to tell you what many of them are called but would rather not get sued).
-The names of the cheap freight companies are indistinguishable from the great freight companies - you've likely never heard of the great or the terrible ones, because larger desks like this cannot ship with FedEx or UPS Ground.
+The names of the cheap freight companies are indistinguishable from the great freight companies - you've likely never heard of the great or the terrible ones, because larger pieces like this cannot ship with FedEx or UPS Ground.
 Small parcel shipments have a 150-pound limit, and a size limit.
 So heavier or larger desks have to ship with a freight carrier.
 Company A chooses the cheapest carrier, and they pay $200 for the shipment (though like most companies they advertised "free shipping").
-The total you paid them was $840, and after buying the desk and paying for cheap freight, they made $20 profit on the order.
+The total you paid them was $1840, and after purchasing the table from the manufacturer and paying the cheap carrier, they made $100 profit on the order.

-Company B (let's say it's us) ships to you with the highest-quality freight option, with a company like R&L Carriers or SAIA.
-Those are fantastic carriers, and have quick shipping times with extremely low damage rates.
+Company B (let's say it's us) ships to you with the highest-quality freight option, with a company like R&L Carriers.
+That's a fantastic carrier, with quick shipping times and extremely low damage rates.
 The cut-rate carriers can take 2-3 times as long to deliver their shipments, and have damage rates 10 times as high.
 Let's say we chose R&L Carriers, and paid $350 for freight.
-The total you paid us was $995, and we made $25 profit on the order.
+The total you paid us was $1995, and we made $105 profit on the order.

 The shipment from Company A arrives three weeks after the order was placed, and it is badly damaged, nearly unrecognizable.
 You try to call and ask for a replacement, but can't reach anyone.
 They don't reply to your emails either.
-After a couple weeks of great frustration, you finally go through the annoying process of disputing the charge.
+After a couple weeks of great frustration, they finally get back to you and say they'll refund you.

 The shipment from Company B arrives a week after the order was placed, and is in perfect condition.
-You start using your beautiful desk right away!
+You start using your beautiful table right away!

-Most want to save money on the front end, but in that scenario, wouldn't you much rather spend an extra $155 and get the desk you want, sooner and in perfect condition?
+Most want to save money on the front end, but in that scenario, wouldn't you much rather spend an extra $155 and get the table you want, sooner and in perfect condition?

 That truly is the vast majority of the difference in pricing on sites around the Internet - customer service and freight charges.
 If you want excellent service and high-quality freight companies, you need to find excellent companies who do things the right way.
 Focus less on the exact amount you're paying up front, and instead focus on what you're getting for your money.